biosaxs-dev/molass-legacy/README.md

 <h1 align="center"><a href="https://freesemt.github.io/molass-legacy"><img src="docs/_static/molass-legacy.png" width="400"></a></h1>

-Molass Legacy is an open-source version of [MOLASS](https://pfwww.kek.jp/saxs/MOLASSE.html) an analytical tool for SEC-SAXS experiment data currently hosted at [Photon Factory](https://www2.kek.jp/imss/pf/eng/) or [SPring-8](http://www.spring8.or.jp/en/), Japan.
+Molass Legacy is an open-source version of [MOLASS](https://pfwww.kek.jp/saxs/MOLASSE.html) an analytical tool for SEC-SAXS experiment data currently hosted at [Photon Factory](https://www2.kek.jp/imss/pf/eng/) and [SPring-8](http://www.spring8.or.jp/en/), Japan.

 To install this package, use pip as follows.